 Understanding the PPM Process: From Strategy to Execution

 The PPM process is a continuous cycle.
 It connects strategic planning with project execution.
-It operates above individual project managers and below executive strategy — bridging business goals and prioritized work.
+This process operates above individual project managers and below executive strategy.

 The six core stages: